Jordan Bohannon: Recruiting

 Bohannon did not have any NCAA Division I offers until playing on the AAU circuit after his junior season.
-On August 28, 2015, before his senior year, he committed to play college basketball for Iowa.
+On August 28, 2015, before his senior year, he committed to playing college basketball for Iowa.
 By the end of his high school career, Bohannon was considered a four-star recruit and the top player in Iowa by ESPN.

 College career

 On February 6, 2017, Bohannon was named Big Ten Conference Freshman of the Week after averaging 16 points, three assists and 2.5 rebounds per game, shooting 69 percent from three-point range, in wins over Rutgers and Nebraska.
 On March 2, he recorded 11 points and five assists and made a game-winning three-pointer with 9.7 seconds remaining in a 59–57 victory over 21st-ranked Wisconsin.
 Four days later, he was named Big Ten Freshman of the Week for a second time.
 Bohannon registered double-doubles in each of his final three games of the season.
 In the second round of the 2017 Big Ten tournament, Bohannon posted 24 points and 10 assists in a 95–73 loss to Indiana.
 In his season finale at the second round of the 2017 National Invitation Tournament, he recorded season-highs of 25 points and 13 assists in a 94–92 overtime loss to TCU.
 As a freshman, Bohannon averaged 10.9 points, 5.2 assists and 2.2 rebounds per game, earning Big Ten All-Freshman Team honors.
 He set Iowa freshman single-season records in three-pointers and assists.